-SOS is led by the OEH Regional Operations Division (ROD), and NPWS works closely with ROD to develop and manage the overall program, particularly regarding the management of pest animals and weeds identified as Key Threatening Processes under the BC Act.
+SOS is led by DPIE (EES Biodiversity and Conservation), working closely with NPWS to develop and manage the overall program, particularly regarding the management of pest animals and weeds identified as Key Threatening Processes under the BC Act.

 There are currently more than 980 threatened species and over 100 threatened ecological communities in NSW.
 All threatened species are allocated to one of six management streams.
 Within those streams, information and critical management actions for each species are identified and collated.

 The management actions for species must consider different land tenures.
-Many threatened flora and fauna have much or all of their habitat on privately owned land.
+Many threatened flora and fauna have much or their entire habitat on privately owned land.
 These include about 50% of site-managed species and all the landscape-managed species, so conservation on such land is crucial for their survival.
 Funds are being invested by SOS to encourage and assist landholders to manage their land for conservation of threatened species and ecological communities.